4 Trends That Will Define the Future of Mobile Native

 As with CPI in the broader app economy, native advertising budgets are predicted to increase.
-In the US, native advertising spend is predicted to increase 6.7% by the end of 2015 and to have grown by 15.0% by 2020 and there’s little reason to doubt native’s growth trajectory.
+In the US, native advertising spend is predicted to increase by 6.7% by the end of 2015 and to have grown by 15.0% by 2020 and there’s little reason to doubt native’s growth trajectory.

 That’s the case for two reasons.
 First, there will likely be more marketers spending on native across the overall economy.
 A survey in e-marketer found that nearly 50% of marketers it questioned across industries thought that both health and retail could benefit strongly from native advertising; only placing them behind entertainment and mobile apps as the chief potential beneficiaries of the native expansion.

-Second, the increasing prestige and prevalence of native advertising is likely to drive costs up further.
+Second, the increasing prestige and prevalence of native advertising are likely to drive costs up further.
 As Business Insider pointed out in a recent piece, examining the projected growth in overall native spend, the effectiveness of the format combined to the prestige of channels like Buzzfeed and the New York Times running native adverts will drive budgets higher across the board.

 It might be classical economics, but it’s still worth making sure you aren’t caught out by a likely increase in native advertising spend.